prateekjassal/Gaana.com-Downloader/README.md

 Gaana.com-Downloader
 ====================

-This is a Chrome extension that helps you download any song on Gaana.com.
+This is a Chrome extension that helps you download most songs on Gaana.com.
+There's an issue with older albums, in that case the download icon may not appear.

 1. Go to chrome://extensions and put it on developer mode.
 2. Use load unpacked extension to load the folder "GaanaDL".